Ji-Hwan Bae Player Props: Pirates vs. Athletics

 Athletics Pitching Rankings

-- The pitching staff for the Athletics has a collective 7.8 K/9, the fourth-worst in MLB.
+- The 7.7 strikeouts per nine innings compiled by the Athletics pitching staff ranks 28th in the league.

-- The Athletics' 6.69 team ERA ranks last among all league pitching staffs.
+- The Athletics' 6.59 team ERA ranks last among all MLB pitching staffs.

-- The Athletics surrender the most home runs in baseball (101 total, 1.6 per game).
+- Athletics pitchers combine to allow 101 total home runs at a rate of 1.6 per game (most in the league).

-- Kaprielian (0-6 with an 8.12 ERA and 38 strikeouts in 37 2/3 innings pitched) makes the start for the Athletics, his eighth of the season.
+- Harris starts for the first time this season for the Athletics.

-- His last time out was on Wednesday against the Atlanta Braves, when the righty threw 4 2/3 innings, surrendering three earned runs while allowing five hits.
+- The 26-year-old southpaw pitched in relief in his last outing this season, one of three appearances so far.

-- In 10 games this season, the 29-year-old has an 8.12 ERA and 9.1 strikeouts per nine innings, while allowing a batting average of .303 to opposing batters.
+- In three games this season, he has a 6.97 ERA and 8.7 strikeouts per nine innings, while opponents are hitting .194 against him.

 © 2023 Data Skrive.
 All rights reserved.